 - Online accounts that you use to pay recurring fees or manage subscriptions (such as email, social media, access to banking and investment websites, shopping websites, online data storage, accounting software, wireless phone, credit card, productivity apps, etc.)

 - And if you’re in business for yourself, client and vendor contact information.

 Quite the list, isn’t it?
 And if it’s overwhelming to think about pulling all of that together, just imagine how much of an ordeal it would be for your loved ones.

 I sure wouldn’t want my husband and daughter to have to ferret all of that out on their own.
 So, I’ve got some work to do.
 How about you?

-In my posts, I usually share how getting term life insurance can help provide financial stability to those who depend on you.
+In my posts, I usually share how buying life insurance online can be easy and help provide financial stability to those who depend on you.
 But peace of mind for the future of your family relies not only on life insurance; it also requires attention to other significant—and some seemingly not so significant—details.